thriveth/CubeFitter.jl/README.md

 Julia.

 Development is still in early days, so everything may break - but the NIRSpec related code Works For Me™.

-Better README to come.
+I am in the process of testing it for MUSE, and most other instruments should be quite easy to add as well.

 ## Enabling the package